11 Fun problem-solving activities for teams

 “When managers recognize employees’ contribution, their engagement increases by 60%”.

-Having demotivated employees working for you is probably the biggest misfortune of your organization.
-However, have you ever tried to find out the reason for some of your employees losing motivation?
+Having demotivated employees working for you is probably your organization’s biggest misfortune.
+However, have you ever tried to find out why some of your employees lose motivation?
 It can be due to not being appreciated at work, not feeling like a part of the team, personal reasons, etc.

 Whatever the reason may be, a team manager should quickly confront the situation to solve it for good.
 Having one-on-one discussions with team members can go a long way in helping you to know about the exact reasons behind their below-par performance and come up with effective solutions.